MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/localization.md

 manager: rkarlin
 ms.reviewer: sranins
 ms.service: powerbi
-ms.subservice: powerbi-custom-visuals
+ms.subservice: powerbi-developer-visuals
-ms.topic: conceptual
+ms.topic: reference
 ms.date: 06/18/2019
 ---

-# Add the locale in Power BI for custom visuals
+# Add the locale in Power BI for Power BI visuals

 Visuals can retrieve the Power BI locale to localize their content to the relevant language.